yifso/nteract/docs/notes/components-group.md

 }
 ```

-The `Editor` stateful component take a `cellId` and a `contentRef`, extracts the relevant state properties from the state, and passes them to the child editors.
+The `Editor` stateful component takes a `cellId` and a `contentRef`, extracts the relevant state properties from the state, and passes them to the child editors.

 #### Extending Cells

 The @nteract/stateful-components package ships with a default set of implementations for different types of cells: markdown, code, and raw.

+**Example:**
-How do you go about adding your own set of cells?

-You can override the children of the `Cells` component and render your own custom `Cell` components for each cell_type.
-For example, to override the default `MarkdownCell`, you can do the following.
+To add your own set of cells, override the children of the `Cells` component and render your own custom `Cell` components for each cell_type.
+To override the default `MarkdownCell`, see the following code.

 ```js
 import { Cells, CodeCell, RawCell } from "@nteract/stateful-components";